MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 Software Revision Number |

-The mode register defaults to 0, as does the acceleration register (slowest
+The mode register defaults to 0, as does the acceleration register

-registers are changed.
+or speed2/turn registers are changed.

 Mode Register

-The mode register selects
+The mode register selects which mode of operation and I2C data input

-which mode of operation and I2C data input type the user requires.
-The options
+type the user requires.
+The options being:

-0, (Default Setting) If a value of 0 is
+setting) If a value of 0 is written to the mode register then the

-speeds in the range of:
+meaning of the speed registers is literal speeds in the range of:

-1, Mode 1 is similar to Mode 0,
+1, Mode 1 is similar to Mode 0, except that

-except that the speed registers are interpreted as signed values.
+the speed registers are interpreted as signed values.
 The meaning of

 the speed registers is literal speeds in the range of: